 Dr. Bronner’s hand soap comes in many scents as well as unscented.
 They are scented with plant extracts or essential oil – no synthetic fragrance here with undisclosed and potentially harmful ingredients.

 Here is something very important.
 The crucial part of turning this multifunctional soap into great liquid hand soap is to use a foaming dispenser (here is a good one).
 That way you won’t get squirted with a lot more soap than you need, and you can use it economically.
 The soap is concentrated so you can dilute it as much as 5 times.
-Make sure to use boiling water and used up the soap within 2 weeks to prevent mold or bacteria growth.
+Make sure to use boiling water and use up the soap within 2 weeks to prevent mold or bacteria growth.

-What hand soap do you use?
 About a year ago, we switched to bar soap.
 And we love it!
 It would have been hard to use bar soap with one hand in the days when my son was a baby and lots of things had to be done with one hand.

 Let's start creating a healthy home today!